Manufacturing blueprints and a caliper used to document the device history record (DHR) for quality control.

 A well-organized DHR system isn’t just about tidiness; it’s a fundamental part of your quality management strategy.
 It ensures that any team member can quickly find specific information, whether it’s to investigate a customer complaint or pull records for an FDA inspector.
 Getting your documentation in order reduces the risk of human error, saves valuable time, and makes the audit process significantly smoother.
 Let’s walk through the key steps to building a DHR documentation system that is both compliant and efficient.

-Choose Your System: Electronic vs. Paper
+Choosing Your System: Electronic DHR Software vs. Paper

 The first decision you’ll make is whether to stick with a traditional paper-based system or move to a digital one.
 While paper records are still technically compliant, they come with risks like physical damage, loss, and challenges with storage and retrieval.
 Many companies are now using electronic DHR (eDHR) systems to manage these records digitally.
 An eDHR can improve accuracy, streamline data entry, and ensure everyone is working from the most current information.
 This digital approach makes it far easier to search, share, and secure your records for the long haul.